Varunadi Kwath

 Some of the key ingredients in Chyawanprash include amla (Indian gooseberry), ashwagandha, guduchi, licorice, and shatavari.
 These ingredients are believed to have a range of health benefits, such as improving cognitive function, reducing inflammation, and promoting healthy aging.

-Chandanbala Lakshadi Tail is typically applied topically to the affected joint areas and gently massaged into the skin.
+Bhringraj tail is typically applied to the scalp and hair, left for a period of time (usually 30 minutes to several hours), and then washed out with shampoo.
 The frequency and duration of use can vary based on individual needs and the guidance of a qualified healthcare professional.
-It is important to note that like all herbal remedies, Chandanbala Lakshadi Tail may cause allergic reactions or other side effects in some individuals, and should be used with caution.
+It is important to note that like all herbal remedies, Bhringraj tail may cause allergic reactions or other side effects in some individuals, and should be used with caution.

 Pramehgaj Kesari is believed to have anti-diabetic properties, which can help in regulating blood sugar levels and preventing complications associated with diabetes.
 It is also believed to have a rejuvenating effect on the body, promoting overall health and well-being.